-Working with other agencies is a crucial part of providing the appropriate support for some learners with an identified SEN and we actively seek and encourage collaborative working to secure the best outcomes for all learners.
+Working with other agencies is a crucial part of providing the appropriate support for some learners with an identified SEND and we actively seek and encourage collaborative working to secure the best outcomes for all learners.
 See 5.6 for a list of some of the external agencies that we work with.

-5.15 Complaints about SEN provision
+5.15 Complaints about SEND provision

-Complaints about SEN provision in our school should be made to Mrs Cross in the first instance.
+Complaints about SEND provision in our school should be made to the SENCO in the first instance.
 They will then be referred to the school's complaints policy.

-The parents of pupils with disabilities have the right to make disability discrimination claims to the first-tier SEND tribunal if they believe that our school has discriminated against their children.
+The parents/guardians of pupils with disabilities have the right to make disability discrimination claims to the first-tier SEND tribunal if they believe that our school has discriminated against their children.
 They can make a claim about alleged discrimination regarding:

-Exclusions

-Provision of education and associated services

-Making reasonable adjustments, including the provision of auxiliary aids and services
+- Exclusions. - Provision of education and associated services. - Making reasonable adjustments, including the provision of auxiliary aids and services.

-5.16 Contact details of support services for parents of pupils with SEN.
+5.16 Contact details of support services for parents/guardians of pupils with SEND.

-Parents/guardians can contact their child's Progress Leader, Mrs Cross or Mrs Miller for advice and contacts details of support services for parents and pupils with SEN depending on where in the local area you reside.
-We will also post any relevant and current information of support groups on our school social media pages.
+Parents/guardians can contact their child's Progress Leader or the SENCO for advice and contacts details of support services for pupils with SEND depending on where in the local area you reside.
+We will also post any relevant and current information of support groups on our school website and social media pages.